-Weston Windows currently has several kinds of preschool settings.
-We have traditional preschool classroom space, integrated preschool environments and highly supported settings for our youngsters with the greatest level of need.
-All our classrooms offer inclusive educational experiences by welcoming students with and without disabilities.
+Weston Windows currently offers an integrated preschool environment that can provide a high level of support for our youngsters with the greatest level of need.
+All of our classrooms offer inclusive educational experiences by welcoming students with and without disabilities.
 Our integrated model works to benefit all children.

 Establishing a collaborative relationship with families is the most effective way to create the best possible experience for each child

 We currently have two classrooms housed at the Country School and two classrooms housed at the Woodland School.
 Staffing and supports vary given the needs of any given cohort of students, but include: A Lead Preschool Teacher, Learning Assistants and Aides, and staff who provide related services (Speech and Language, Occupational Therapy, Physical Therapy, and Vision and Audiology supports)

 2. How do you identify students with special needs?

 Child Find Process: